 The Team OTA Platform will host the Score Leaderboard and an additional Service Availability Scoreboard for Modules that require service availability checks (e.g., Cyber Combat Module) to provide details about the current performance of the Teams.
 Participants can view the Score Leaderboard and Service Availability Scoreboard across all Modules or select a specific Module to view it independently.
 The Score Leaderboard and Service Availability Scoreboard updates live and updates at least once a minute.

-Teams will have awareness of other teams’ progress and scores during the Cryptography, Data Analysis, and Forensics modules held during Day 1 and Day 2, with the exception of the last 30 minutes of each module.
+Teams will have awareness of other teams’ progress and scores during the Software Development, Active Attack, and Malware modules held during Day 1 and Day 2, with the exception of the last 30 minutes of each module.
 During the Cyber Combat Exercise (CCX) held on Day 3, overall progress and status of the other teams will be shown until the last hour.
 Teams will be able to see their own progress and status at all times.

 For Modules that require service availability checks, a Service Availability Scoreboard will be used in addition to the Score Leaderboard to provide details about the current performance of the Teams.
 Throughout the exercise, the scoring system will check for service availability on each Team’s required services.
 A service report view will indicate which services are passing or failing availability checks.